pawelkom88/pawelkom88/README.md

 <h3 align="center">Aspiring Front-end developer, eager to learn and thrive.</h3>

 <h4>About me </h4>
 <p>I am an easy-going bloke with a passion for web-development.
-I consider myself a ‘forever student’ willing to absorb everything related to this field.
+I never stop learning and try to absorb everything related to this field.
 If I do not code, I read about coding.
 If I do not read about coding, I watch courses on Front-end Masters 😝.
 I wish there were 48 hours in a day so I could develop my passion for the guitar and sport even further.</p>

 <p>I am currently looking for a job in tech as a web-developer.
 I believe that the hunger for knowledge and determination will lead to success.</p>